matiashl27/3_Levels_Stage/printing.md

 * [Spacer-S]{output,qty:4}: [spacer-4mm.stl](models/spacer-4mm.stl){previewpage}
 * [Spacer-M]{output,qty:2}: [spacer-11mm.stl](models/spacer-11mm.stl){previewpage}

-In case you want to print the plates instead of laser cutting them: [top-plate.stl](models/top-plate.stl){previewpage}, [middle-plate.stl](models/middle-plate.stl){previewpage}, and [bottom-plate.stl](models/bottom-plate.stl){previewpage}

 You can [download all the STLs as a single zipfile](models/STLs.rar) (plates are not included).

 ## Clean-up of printed parts {pagestep}

->!! **Be careful when removing brim**
->!!
->!!
-To avoid injury, first remove the bulk of the brim without a knife.
+>!! **Be careful when removing brim:** To avoid injury, first remove the bulk of the brim without a knife.
 Remove the remaining brim with a peeling action as described below.

 Carefully remove the printing brim from all parts.
 To remove brim: